UniBreakfast/folder-structure-markup/README.md

 // or 'C:\\folder' etc.
 makeDirStructure(tree, path)
 ```
-That will create a corresponding folder structure at the specified path, note that the `folder` directory will be created inside the existing `folder` directory.
+That will create a corresponding folder structure at the specified path, note that the `folder` directory will be created inside the existing `folder` directory, so you probably do not want to use the same name for the tree root node and the path or you will end up with a double nested folder.

 Also, do not worry about existing files or folders, they will not be overwritten and no error will be thrown.